lucasjoliveau/doc/fr/legal/terms/enterprise.md

 ### 7.1 Warranties

-Odoo SA owns the copyright or an equivalent 1 on 100% of the code of the Software, and confirms that all the software libraries required to use the Software are available under a licence compatible with the licence of the Software.
+Konvergo ERP SA owns the copyright or an equivalent 1 on 100% of the code of the Software, and confirms that all the software libraries required to use the Software are available under a licence compatible with the licence of the Software.

-For the duration of this Agreement, Odoo SA commits to using commercially reasonable efforts to execute the Services in accordance with the generally accepted industry standards provided that:
+For the duration of this Agreement, Konvergo ERP SA commits to using commercially reasonable efforts to execute the Services in accordance with the generally accepted industry standards provided that:

   * the Customer’s computing systems are in good operational order and, for Self-Hosting, that the Software is installed in a suitable operating environment;

-  * the Customer provides adequate troubleshooting information and, for Self-Hosting, any access that Odoo SA may need to identify, reproduce and address problems;
+  * the Customer provides adequate troubleshooting information and, for Self-Hosting, any access that Konvergo ERP SA may need to identify, reproduce and address problems;

-  * all amounts due to Odoo SA have been paid.
+  * all amounts due to Konvergo ERP SA have been paid.

-The Customer’s sole and exclusive remedy and Odoo SA’s only obligation for any breach of this warranty is for Odoo SA to resume the execution of the Services at no additional charge.
+The Customer’s sole and exclusive remedy and Konvergo ERP SA’s only obligation for any breach of this warranty is for Konvergo ERP SA to resume the execution of the Services at no additional charge.

 1